 |

-C is powerful enough to implement efficient and reusable parametrized lists. | C es suficientemente poderoso para implementar listas parametrizables eficientes y reutilizables. |
+| C is powerful enough to implement efficient and reusable parametrized lists. | C es suficientemente poderoso para implementar listas parametrizables eficientes y reutilizables. |

 Real C++ programmers use templates.
 But for some, they are wasteful because they create a new copy of every algorithm for each class.
 Others will not use them because all the source code must be provided in header files.

-Consider class stack
+Consider class stack, shown in

 Figure 1.
 To instantiate a template, one